simonakom/shop-api/README.md

 ## Welcome!

 This application is built using Express and Node.js.
 It provides CRUD API for managing shops and shops items.
-All data is stored in memory, meaning it will be lost when the application restarts.
+All data is stored in memory, meaning it will be lost when the application restarts

 ## Task